dropecho/interop/README.md

 Mostly for internal use.

-Documentation to come.

-This libaray contains "abstract" classes that allow easier interop with native code for dropecho libraries.
+This libary contains "abstract" classes that allow easier interop with native code for dropecho libraries.

 For example: